What Is Your Partner’s Money Personality?

 1. What is your money personality?

 The first thing to identify is what your better half’s money personality is.
 Is he or she a spender or a saver?
-If you have been dating for some time, you might already know this about your partner.
+If you have been dating for some time, you might already know the basic information about your partner’s money personality.
 However, it is always good to discuss things more openly.

 If you both are savers, it may blend well to achieve financial stability, however be sure you both do not hoard cash.
 As cash is subject to inflation, set your financial priorities right and put your money to work.
 Learn where you can invest with RM1,000 or RM50,000.

-Opposites do attract, but it could be quite tensed if one is a saver, while the other is a spender.
+Opposites do attract, but it could lead to tensions if one is a saver, while the other is a spender.
 They can still work together where the saver can draw the budget while the spender encourages everyone to enjoy the fruits of their labour.

 As a couple, it would be best to discuss every saving or spending decision, to reach a compromise of a win-win situation.
 Agree to allow each other to have their own space to spend on things that they enjoy, such as electronic gadgets, or shoes.